Germany / Ireland 2018, HD, color, 57min, documentary

 With great care, humanity and attention to the unspoken, Lovers of the Night is a documentary that is both lighthearted and emotionally stimulating.
 Ewert shows us the connection she has to the resident monks by showing them directly.
 They are funny, religious, honest and emotional, and that is what makes this documentary the masterpiece that it is. — MOVE Magazine

-Lovers of the Night is both supremely confident and achingly compassionate filmmaking, as Ewert deftly plays the roles of director, cinematographer, and audience herself. — Cinema Faith
+Lovers of the Night is both supremely confident and achingly compassionate filmmaking, as Ewert deftly plays the roles of director, cinematographer, and audience herself.
+It’s a film that doesn’t bask in the spiritual glories of a life well-lived, but instead lets these eclectic beautiful lives speak for themselves. — Cinema Faith

 Anna Frances Ewert’s Lovers of the Night is a beautiful, generally light-hearted film that is surprisingly not centered on religion so much as the monks who practice it.
 They are happy — genuinely happy — and their humor and optimistic spirits make this film an absolute pleasure to watch. — VOX Magazine

 Lovers of the Night is an absolutely beautiful tribute to these men through sharing their stories, and a successful attempt of impressing upon the audience to do good - or at least try. — Bearingnews